andy3092/NZ-Elections-Data-Cleaning/README.md

 # NZ-Elections-Data-Cleaning

 ## Brief Description
-These scripts can be used to download and clean New Zealand election results data and load them into sqlite.
+These scripts can be used to download and clean New Zealand election party vote results data and load them into sqlite.
 Use the scrape_files.py to download the files and then the load2sqlite.py to load the files into an sqlite database.
-The scripts are designed to work with the election results at each polling booth.
+The scripts are designed to work with the election party results at each polling booth.
+Maybe in the future I may parse the candidate csv files. headers.

 ##scrape_files.py